Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 - Running the Taipy Core service; and
 - Creating and submitting the scenario for execution.

-Here’s the basic code template:
+Here's the basic code template:

 ```python
 import taipy as tp